lucified/ecs-upd8r/README.md

   DOCKERFILE: 'Dockerfile'
 }
 ```
-Every option without a default value is mandatory.
+Every option without a default value is mandatory, except `IMAGE_TAG`.
+If the command is run inside a git repository, the tag will be
+a shortened SHA1 of the HEAD commit.

 # Usage